benshimonz/V1/README.md

 The content of this site is licensed under the [CC BY-NC-SA 4.0 licence](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 For other uses please contact the author.

+V1 is dedicated to my ancestors all the way back, and to their descendants all the way forward.

 **This is an early draft.
 It’s known to be incomplet and incorrekt.**

 ## The Property Graph Data Model